 Spend analytics is invaluable to organizations.
 Without detailed spend visibility, procurement teams are unable to deliver savings and mitigate business risks through the efficient and close management of suppliers.

-Over the years, Rosslyn Analytics has worked with hundreds of procurement and finance leaders.
+Over the years, Rosslyn Data Technologies has worked with hundreds of procurement and finance leaders.
 This has given us a unique perspective about the value of spend data.
 For example, we have calculated that a company with an annual turnover of $1 billion can generate in excess of $32 million in savings by obtaining spend visibility at purchase order line item level.
 (Unfortunately, for many, this level of insight is difficult to obtain because they struggle with the cost of poor and incomplete data.)

 Here are five additional ways companies can deliver million by taking a deeper dive into their data through an opportunity analysis: